 Have you tried walking up a flight of stairs and find yourself panting for breath at the end of it?
 That’s a sign of your body in need of oxygen.
 Aerobic means “with oxygen”, and therefore your aerobic fitness or cardiorespiratory endurance level will depend on how well your body is able to put oxygen taken in to use.

 How can aerobic exercises help you to improve your heart health?
-Mr Lim Hun Teck, Principal Physiotherapist from Raffles Physiotherapy Centre, shares these with us, as well as fun cardio exercises that you can do with a buddy.
+Mr Lim Hun Teck, Principal Physiotherapist, Raffles Rehabilitation Centre, shares these with us, as well as fun cardio exercises that you can do with a buddy.

 How Can Aerobic Exercises Help My Heart?

 Regular and consistent aerobic activity improves your cardiorespiratory endurance.
 In other words, your heart, blood vessels, and lungs benefit from working harder than normal.
 Exercise improves your cardiorespiratory function by increasing the activity of these organ systems above what they experience at rest.
 Over time, your body adapts to these stresses and your fitness improves.